 Therefore, if monthly noise monitoring occurs during 'very noise-enhancing' conditions, this assessment adopts a +5 dB adjustment to the limits shown in Table 2.1.
 This is indicated in Table 4.3 where relevant.
-It is noted that monthly noise monitoring for the site is always scheduled to occur during appropriate forecasted meteorological conditions in accordance with the Approved Methods.
+It is noted that monthly noise monitoring for the site is always scheduled to occur during appropriate forecasted meteorological conditions in accordance with the 'Approved methods for the measurement and analysis of environmental noise in NSW' (EPA 2022) (the approved methods).

-2.6 Additional requirements
+2.6 Additional considerations

-Monitoring and reporting have been done in accordance with the NPfl and the 'Approved methods for the measurement and analysis of environmental noise in NSW' (Approved Methods) issued in January 2022.
+Monitoring and reporting have been done in accordance with the NSW EPA's NPfl and the approved methods.